nicholasdakis/level_up/README.md

 - Accessible navigation menu with 3 mini-tabs:

 #### 🎨 1) Personal Preferences
+- **Change app theme color** - Personalize the app’s look and feel with your favorite color
-- **Change profile picture** - Upload new avatar images
+- **Change profile picture** - Upload a new avatar to make the app truly yours
-- **Customize username** - Update display name and personal information
+- **Customize username** - Create a display name that represents you
-- Also accessible via the footer by tapping the Profile Picture
+- The tab is also accessible via the footer by tapping the Profile Picture

 #### ℹ️ 2) About The Developer
 - Learn more about the creator behind Level Up!